xeniatay/wkrpt400-wanderable-documentation/README.md

     <% end %>

 Note that inline JS is strongly discouraged.
 Any page that requires JS should have its own page-scoped JS file.

-**ie-manifest**

-`ie-manifest` is a special manifest created to handle LTIE9 browsers.
-In those browsers, an unobstrusive header appears, prompting the user to upgrade their browser.

 ## Wanderable's Customized Bootstrap